StarpTech/k8s-gitops/README.md

 ## Build, Test and Push your images

 If you practice CI you will test, build and deploy new images continuously in your CI.
 The image tag must be replaced in your helm manifests.
-In order to automate and standardize this process we use [kbld](https://github.com/k14s/kbld). `kbld` handles the workflow for building, pushing images.
+In order to automate and standardize this process I use [kbld](https://github.com/k14s/kbld). `kbld` handles the workflow for building, pushing images.
 It integrates with helm, kustomize really well.

 ### Define your application images

-You must create some sources and image destinations in `umbrella-state/sources.yaml` so that `kbld` is able to know which images belong to your application.
+You must create some sources and image destinations so that `kbld` is able to know which images belong to your application.
+For the sake of simplicity I put them in `umbrella-state/sources.yaml`.

 ```yaml
 #! where to find order-service source
 ---